tsugiproject/tsugi/README_POSTGRESQL.md

         context_id=LAST_INSERT_ID(context_id), title=:title, updated_at = NOW();

 This is not pretty and very not portable between MySQL and PostgreSQL.
-So the portable PDOX way of doing this is not to include the `last_insert_id()` in the update list and provide PDOX the Meta information (i.e. the primary key column) and let PDOX add the `last_insert_id()` clause only when we are sending queries MySQL.
+So the portable PDOX way of doing this is *not* to include the `last_insert_id()` in the UPDATE list and provide PDOX the Meta information (i.e. the primary key column) and let PDOX append the `last_insert_id()` clause only when we are sending queries to a MySQL database.

-And then when we are running the same "portable" query in PostgreSQL, it is transformed into:
+And *then* when we are running the same "portable" query in PostgreSQL, it is transformed into:

     INSERT INTO {$p}lti_context
         ( context_key, context_sha256, title, key_id, created_at, updated_at ) VALUES